 Green houses with positive energy in France, an appointment not to be missed?
-Research thesis M2irt 2009, by Marion Lepage. .pdf of 30 pages
+Research thesis at the end of studies M2irt 2009, by Marion Lepage. .pdf of 30 pages

 Introduction and definitions

 What if my house produced more energy than it consumes, while preserving Nature?

 This is the concept of the “positive energy green house”.
 To do this, it is necessary for it to combine two essential qualities for Man, as we would like to see him evolve at the dawn of the XNUMXst century: a house that respects the Environment and is economical in

 energy consumption.
 However, these two terminologies, which are as distinct as they are inseparable, should not be confused when approaching this notion of "positive house".

 As a first example, if we talk about an ecological house (green), we do not describe a positive house.
 This responds to possible solutions for a habitat that takes the environment into account more than its own economic value.
 Currently, everything "green" is still too expensive, in France as elsewhere.

 This is why I will endeavor to recall certain basic definitions of these “green” houses, which are as healthy for the planet as for their occupants.

 An ecological house is built with 100% natural and recyclable materials.
 To a large extent, it takes into account the hidden energy, known as “embodied energy”, which defines in particular the release of CO2 and other greenhouse gases over the entire cycle of production, transport, maintenance and maintenance. recycling of building materials.